pkgxdev/pkgx/README.md

 This is contrary to the UNIX philosophy: tools should do one thing and —by being tight and focused— do it *damn* well.
-If they are also composable and flexible then they can be combined, piped and leveraged into a larger, more capable toolbox. *It’s with this toolbox that the Internet is built.*
+If they are composable and flexible then they can be combined, piped and leveraged into a larger, more capable toolbox.
+*The Internet is built with this toolbox.*

-Nowadays every programming language reimplements the same set of libraries and tools because using a well-maintained, mature and portable library adds too much complexity.
+Nowadays every programming language reimplements the same set of libraries and tools because using a well-maintained, mature and portable library that lives higher up the stack adds too much complexity.
-This extends the adolescence of new languages and leads to levels of duplication that clearly create a more fragile open source ecosystem.
+This extends the adolescence of new languages and leads to degrees of duplication that make the open source ecosystem *fragile*.
+This is to the detriment of all software, everywhere.

 tea is designed to remove this complexity for development, for deployment *and for scripting*.